Foot and Leg Pain Centre

 Thomas Shannon

-A skilled podiatrist and professional athlete, Thomas Shannon is dedicated to paediatric lower limb care.
-His background in musculoskeletal strength, conditioning, and elite sports enhances his ability to care for young patients.
-Thomas has represented Australia in hammer throw and Olympic weightlifting.
+As a podiatrist and professional athlete, Thomas Shannon specialises in paediatric lower limb care.
+His expertise in musculoskeletal strength and conditioning, combined with his elite athletic background, allows him to deliver comprehensive treatment.
+Thomas has represented Australia in both hammer throw and Olympic weightlifting.

 Foot And Leg Pain Centre